 The primary reason we don’t recommend couples counseling is that abuse is not a “relationship problem.”
 Couples counseling may imply that both partners contribute to the abusive behavior, when the choice to be abusive lies solely with the abusive partner.
 Focusing on communication or other relationship issues distracts from the abusive behavior, and may actually reinforce it in some cases.
 Additionally, a therapist may not be aware that abuse is present and inadvertently encourage the abuse to continue or escalate.

 Both partners should feel and be safe in order for therapy to be effective.
 A victim may not feel safe with their abuser present and could be hesitant to fully participate or speak honestly during counseling sessions.
 Alternatively, a victim may have a false sense of security during a session and reveal information they normally wouldn’t disclose.
 Then, back at home, the abusive partner could decide to retaliate with more abuse.

 A better option for abusive partners who want to change is a program designed specifically to address their abusive behaviors.
 These programs are often referred to as Battering Intervention and Prevention Programs (BIPPs), although what they are called can vary from state to state.
 BIPPs focus on teaching accountability and non-violent responses.
 These programs can be effective, but only if an abusive partner is truly committed, as real change is a difficult process that can take months or years.

-If you or someone you know is in an abusive relationship, or if you are an abusive partner who wants to change, please give us a call at 1-800-799-7233 or chat online everyday from 7am-2am CST.
+If you or someone you know is in an abusive relationship, or if you are an abusive partner who wants to change, please give us a call at 1-800-799-7233 or chat online.
 Our advocates are here to support you and talk through your options.